 Introduction to COBOL

-COBOL stands for Common business-oriented programming language and it is one of the first high-level programming languages developed in 1959 by combining effort of US government, Universities, and Industry people.
+COBOL stands for Common business-oriented programming language.
+It is one of the first high-level programming languages developed in 1959 by combining the US government, Universities, and Industry people.
 ANSI is responsible for developing updated COBOL standards every year from starting onwards.
 It is mainly used by military and government officials.

 What is COBOL?

 As we discussed above, It is a high-level programming language designed for business purposes.
-It was the first language designed to an operating system and now also so many industries and institutions using the programming language.
-It was designed mainly for finance, human resources and other accepts of business.
-This language is mostly based on English words and phrases and it is easy to understand and use.
+It was the first language designed for an operating system, and many industries and institutions using the programming language.
+It was designed mainly for finance, human resources, and other accepts of business.
+This language is mostly based on English words and phrases, and it is easy to understand and use.
 It is mostly used in financial institutions like banks, insurance companies, etc.

-This language is self-documented and it is easy to understand even for non-technical people as it is the main objective of the COBOL design principle so that managers and other officials can easily understand the program whereas the other high language programs are complex to understand by them.
-It is very simple programming language without any pointers, user-defined functions, data types and its main style of programming is straight forward programming and it is easily applied to the complexity lies in business logic needs to encode and program in this language.
+This language is self-documented, and it is easy to understand even for non-technical people as it is the main objective of the COBOL design principle so that managers and other officials can easily understand the program, whereas the other high language programs are complex to understand by them.
+Furthermore, it is a very simple programming language without any pointers, user-defined functions, data types, and its main programming style is straightforward programming.
+Therefore, it is easily applied to the complexity that lies in business logic needs to encode and program in this language.

 How does COBOL make working easy?

-This language is very easy to use in the work environment due to its features such as self-documentation, easy to understand, the simple language without any complex structures.
-The applications are being used from past years and they are the long-lived application which is being written in millions of line of code in this language in a sophisticated way so that they can’t be easily replaced by the new programming languages.
-The code written in this language looks like written in a structured document where each line of codes specific to a certain purpose and it follows the structural hierarchy.
+This language is very easy to use in the work environment due to its features such as self-documentation, easy-to-understand, and simple language without any complex structures.
+The applications are being used in past years.
+They are the long-lived application written in millions of code lines in this language in a sophisticated way so that the new programming languages can’t easily replace them.
+The code written in this language looks like written in a structured document where each line of codes is specific to a certain purpose, and it follows the structural hierarchy.

 What can you do with COBOL?